 There are other incredible national parks in the United States and worldwide.
-Yosemite for its dramatic cliffs, Zion for its slot canyons, Patagonia for its peaks and glaciers, and the Grand Canyon all come to mind for their amazing scenery.
+Yosemite for its dramatic granite domes and other formations, Zion for its slot canyons, Patagonia for its peaks and glaciers, and the Grand Canyon all come to mind for their amazing scenery.
 In Africa, parks such as Kruger in South Africa boast incredible wildlife.
 The Hawai’i Volcanoes National Park offers amazing geologic features, which wow visitors.

 But Yellowstone offers all three of these attributes: scenery, wildlife, and geologic features.

 Yellowstone National Park Scenery

 The park’s 2.2 million acres make it the second largest national park in the continental US after Death Valley, larger than Rhode Island and Delaware combined.
 The park boasts mountains up to 11,358 feet in height, the gigantic alpine Yellowstone Lake, huge expanses of lodgepole pine forest, and about 290 waterfalls including the impressive Lower Falls of the Yellowstone River.
 Yellowstone is not the most scenic national park in the world but it certainly has impressive views in abundance.

 Yellowstone is rightly more famous for its wildlife, including 67 different species of mammals in the park.
 But the breadth is less impressive to visitors than a few key species.

 - Bison roam the park, including walking right in front of cars on the roadways and standing in the fields near the park’s hotels.
 Yellowstone gives us a small tease of what the west must have once looked like with an estimated 30 million bison roaming the continent at one point.